Trolleybuses in Seattle: 1979–1999

 The first of four prototype Breda dual-mode buses was delivered in November 1988.
 For the 232 production-series vehicles, Breda shipped the bodies from Italy to the Seattle area and then completed their assembly and fitting-out at space it leased in the Seattle suburb of Issaquah.
 That was done to comply with the Buy America Act, requiring that at least half the value of foreign-built transit vehicles be U.S. content.
 Prototypes 5000–5002 (No. 5003 was kept in Italy) temporarily entered service on regular Metro routes in January 1990 – initially diesel routes, but on trolleybus route 43 a month later – to enable Metro to accrue experience with them prior to the opening of the DSTT.
 The first production-series vehicle was accepted in March 1990.
 By the opening of the DSTT, on September 15, 1990, 55 Breda dual-mode buses had been accepted for service, and all Bredas were used exclusively on "tunnel routes" from then on.
+The entire trolleybus fleet was fitted with bicycle racks on the front in 1994.